 1. Shape up

 Long pastas work best with seafood pasta recipes – such as those involving muscles, prawns, clams etc. This is because these dishes tend to be quite oily, and this oil helps the long pasta move (so you can swirl it onto your fork!).

 Meat and ricotta pasta sauces are better suited to small pasta shapes.
-With their large, uneven surface areas, pastas like rigatoni, conchiglie (shells), penne and fusilli (details here) can physically hold more dribbly sauce – meaning fewer mishaps between dish and mouth!
+With their large, uneven surface areas, pastas like rigatoni, conchiglie (shell shapes), penne and fusilli can physically hold more dribbly sauce – meaning fewer mishaps between dish and mouth!